floe-audio/Floe-Logos/readme.md

-Placeholder logos for now
-Copyright 2024 Sam Windell
+Copyright 2024 Floe Developers

 Be careful renaming files in the release folder, external tools may reference them.

 - icon: just the logo
 - wordmark: just the text
-- vertical-logo: logo on top, text on bottom
+- vertical: logo on top, text on bottom
-- horizontal-logo: logo on left, text on right
+- horizontal: logo on left, text on right